South Haven vacation rentals

 A beach town and working harbor for more than a century, South Haven is one of the most agreeable getaways on the Lake Michigan lakeshore.
 The most famous of its stretches of soft sands is South Beach, where visitors swim in sight of its famous red lighthouse.
 You can tour the Michigan Maritime Museum’s exhibits, or make a reservation to sail out onto the lake on its tall ship.
 Inland, the bike and hiking trails stretch for miles, and they’re as popular in autumn as they are in the snowy winters and the flower-filled spring (Holland, Michigan’s annual Tulip Time Festival is just 30 miles away, after all).
 Active travelers can also spend a day away from the water at the raceways, horse stables, and golf courses.
 Or do what most people who escape to South Haven do: simply slow down.

-When is the best time to stay in a vacation rental in South Haven?
+The best time to stay in a vacation rental in South Haven

 Summer is definitely the ideal time to visit the Lake Michigan shore.
 The temperature varies from the 70s through the low 90s Fahrenheit from June through August, but the lake tempers the heat.
 As you may expect from a land of lakes and rivers, in late summer the humidity spikes, and rains are frequent, so pack rain gear as well as sunblock and mosquito repellent.